Building Firefox On Linux¶

 You need a number of different packages:

-# the rust compiler aptitude install rustc # the rust package manager aptitude install cargo # the required (old) version of autoconf aptitude install autoconf2.13 # the headers of important libs aptitude install libgtk-2-dev aptitude install libgtk-3-dev aptitude install libgconf2-dev aptitude install libdbus-glib-1-dev aptitude install libpulse-dev # rust dependencies cargo install cbindgen # an assembler for compiling webm aptitude install yasm # Python 3 dependencies.
+# the rust compiler aptitude install rustc # the rust package manager aptitude install cargo # the headers of important libs aptitude install libgtk-2-dev aptitude install libgtk-3-dev aptitude install libgconf2-dev aptitude install libdbus-glib-1-dev aptitude install libpulse-dev # rust dependencies cargo install cbindgen # an assembler for compiling webm aptitude install yasm # Python 3 dependencies.
 This will work on Ubuntu 18.04LTS and later or # Debian buster and later.
 For earlier releases of Ubuntu or Debian, you # may prefer to use pyenv. aptitude install python3 python3-dev python3-pip python3-setuptools # Python 2 dependencies.
 This will work on Ubuntu versions prior to 20.04 LTS # and Debian versions prior to bullseye.
 For later releases of Ubuntu or # Debian, you may prefer to use pyenv. aptitude install python python-dev python-pip python-setuptools

 Our system bootstrapping script can automatically install the required dependencies.
 You can download and run it by copying this line and pasting it into a terminal window:

 wget -q https://hg.mozilla.org/mozilla-central/raw-file/default/python/mozboot/bin/bootstrap.py -O bootstrap.py && python3 bootstrap.py